Federal Reserve Economic Data

 Release: G.19 Consumer Credit

-Units: Billions of Dollars, Seasonally Adjusted
+Units: Millions of U.S. Dollars, Seasonally Adjusted

 Frequency: Monthly